 Why can I not take my rug to the dry cleaners?
 We will answer this question by showing you how the pH of your rug works.

-In the world of area rug cleaning, understanding the pH scale is actually rather important in order to achieve optimum cleaning results.
-Sadly, many cleaners, even professional, would admit that the pH scale isn’t exactly their idea of bedtime reading – so we’re here to help! pH levels are a measure of intensity for soil and stains.
+pH levels are a measure of intensity for soil and stains.
 Essentially there is a range from 0 to 14 to indicate the pH level of a specific fabric.
 New fabrics stand at a 7, or neutral pH level.
 The ‘pH’ is an abbreviation of ‘potential of hydrogen’, and the numbers on the scale represent the concentration of hydrogen ions in a water-based solution.

 Here is the pH scale with corresponding pH levels 0-14.

 Essentially pH levels indicate the relative acidity or alkalinity of a water-based substance or compound.
 Acids contain more positive hydrogen ions, which causes a corrosive reaction with various substances.
 Alkaline substances are called bases.
 They produce hydroxide ions and in high concentrations, bases can react caustically to other substances.

 pH indicators measure a substance’s acidity or alkalinity on a 14-point scale.

-pH of 1 to 7
+PH of 1 to 7

 Each sequential decreasing number is 10 times more acidic than the number before it.
 So a substance with a pH of 5 is 10 times more acidic than a substance with a pH of 6.

-pH of 7
+PH of 7

-pH of 7 to 14
+PH of 7 to 14

-There is a range from 0 to 14 to indicate the pH level of a fabric, new fabrics stand at a 7.
+There is a range from 0 to 14 to indicate the pH level of fabric, new fabrics stand at a 7.
 It is important to understand that pH is a measure of intensity for soil and stains.
 Each pH level differs for various types of soils, dirt, and stains.

-Once the type of fiber is known, our facility determines what type of soil is in your Persian, Oriental or antique rug and the amount of soil present.
+To sum up, once the type of fiber is known, our facility determines what type of soil is in your Persian, Oriental, or antique rug and the amount of soil present.
 Most soils on rugs are acidic, consisting of food, beverages, bodily fluids, etc. — all requiring a neutral to alkaline cleaner for removal.

 Khazai Rug Cleaning services is the #1 KY area rug cleaning solution for Oriental, Persian, and antique rugs from Louisville to Lexington.
 Protect your investment with professionally cleaned area rugs by the best around!
-Generational expertise has refined our rug cleaning service to a science by using our organic and pH driven approach.
+Generational expertise has refined our rug cleaning service to science by using our organic and pH driven approach.